 Electrical Resistance and Conductance Sensors Information

 Companies that manufacture resistors, inductors, and chokes often use electrical resistance and electrical conductance sensors to verify that their products meet resistance specifications.
-Likewise, makers of switches, relays, connectors employ electrical resistance and conductance sensors to make sure that the resistance of contacts does not exceed the specified limits in order to pass quality control.
+Likewise, makers of switches, relays, and connectors employ electrical resistance and conductance sensors to make sure that the resistance of contacts does not exceed the specified limits in order to pass quality control.
 Cable manufacturers frequently use electrical resistance sensors to measure the resistance of the copper conductors in their cables to make sure that their products are capable of carrying the specified current and also to make sure that the appropriate size of conductor is being used in their cables.

-Personnel who are involved in the installation of electric equipment, cables, switchgear and so forth frequently have a need to use resistive sensors to test the conductivity of cable joints and switch contacts.
-It is common for preventative maintenance to include routine checks of resistance and conductivity using electrical resistance and conductance sensors.
+Personnel who are involved in the installation of electric equipment, cables, switchgear, and so forth frequently have a need to use resistive sensors to test the conductivity of cable joints and switch contacts.
+It is common for preventive maintenance to include routine checks of resistance and conductivity using electrical resistance and conductance sensors.

 Nmnogueira / CC BY-SA 2.5